Did you know that it takes just over 10 minutes for a person to get frostbite in 0°F temperatures with only a mild wind?

 Outer Shell: The shell protects the bag (and you) from the elements.
 So it’s design definitely matters.

-Inner Shell: The inner shell is what is next to your body and needs to be both moisture wicking and rugged.
+Inner Shell: The inner shell is what is next to my body and needs to be both moisture-wicking and rugged.

-Weight: If you are backpacking weight is of critical importance.
-We want max warmth with minimal weight.
+Weight: If you are backpacking, weight is of critical importance.
+We want maximum warmth with minimal weight.

 Fit: One of the best things about humans is that we are all different!
 As such, what may be a great size for one person may be awful for another.
-So we try to simply comment on the size and who it is best suited for rather than weigh it into our scoring criteria.
+So I try to simply comment on the size and who it is best suited for rather than Iigh it into my scoring criteria.